Shagshag/prestashop-documentation/TreeToolbarSearchCategoriesCore.md

 * Visibility: **public**
 * This method is defined by [ITreeToolbarButtonCore](ITreeToolbarButtonCore)
-* This method is defined in [classes/tree/TreeToolbarSearchCategories.php line 47](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearchCategories.php#47)
+* This method is defined in [classes/tree/TreeToolbarSearchCategories.php line 47](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarSearchCategories.php#L47)

-### getTemplateFile
+### <a name="method-getTemplateFile"></a>getTemplateFile

     mixed TreeToolbarButtonCore::getTemplateFile($template)